 - 1 clove garlic

 - 2 cans 16 ounce tomato sauce

 - ¼ teaspoon allspice

 - STANDARD SOAK: Cover beans with water and soak overnight.QUICK SOAK: Cover beans with water, bring to a boil for 2 minutes, turn off heat, cover and let sit for approximately one hour until beans are no longer hard.

 - Drain off water and refill until beans are covered again.

-- While beans are cooking, cook the linguisa in a skillet and break up into small pieces (about ½ to 1”).
-When cooked remove the linguisa from pan, pour off all but a little grease and sauté the onion and garlic gently until softened.
+- While beans are cooking, cook the linguica in a skillet and break up into small pieces (about ½ to 1”).
+When cooked remove the linguica from pan, pour off all but a little grease and sauté the onion and garlic gently until softened.
 Add the tomato sauce, brown sugar and spice.

 - When the beans are well done, drain and save the extra bean water.
 Stir about one cup of the bean juice into the sauce and add to the cooked beans with the linguica.